KBaruf/KBaruf/README.md

 Full Stack Developer
 -------------------

 I am an experienced Full Stack Developer who is proficient in designing, developing, and deploying complex web applications that are secure, scalable, and efficient.
-As a problem solver, I always stay up-to-date with the latest trends and technologies in the field.
+As a problem solver and a technology enthusiast, I always stay up-to-date with the latest trends and technologies in the field.

 * 🌍  I'm based in Fort Worth, Texas
 * 🖥️  See my portfolio at [BarufKosgei.com](http://www.barufkosgei.com)